otsotech/ChatGPT/README.md

 ### Features
 - GUI interface for interacting with ChatGPT
+- Threading and queue modules to perform HTTP requests asynchronously.
 - Easy to use batch file for launching the script

 ### Requirements